Paper clutter is a challenge we all face, but luckily it can be conquered. Here are 10 simple ways to reduce paper clutter today!

 Many places allow you to opt for emails instead of paper bills.
 Check each bill you have for a paperless option, and use it if it is available.
 This will reduce the amount of paper coming into your home in the first place.

-Another benefit of going paperless with bills, is you can track the bills online and set digital reminders for due dates.
+Another benefit of going paperless with bills, is you can track the bills online and set digital reminders for due dates to help you organize your bills.

 4. Reduce junk mail